 All API research projects are designed with a consciousness-raising component.
 We believe the act of encouraging our students to consider a given set of questions contributes to increasing their awareness of the issues themselves, and opens a space for dialogue that may otherwise have remained unexplored.
 We also consistently use our research results to inform the design of new resources and programming that can support our students in a more targeted manner and help them become more proactive and deliberate learners.
 In all our work, API is committed to facilitating student learning through a multifaceted approach which takes into account the objectives and beliefs of our students as well as best practices in the field of International Education.

-One of the ways that API remains an active contributor to the field of international education is through participation in conferences, sessions, workshops, and presentations.
+One of the ways that API remains an active contributor to the field of international education is through delivering relevant content to our peers at conferences, sessions, workshops, and through other presentations.
 These are listed below in reverse chronological order.